Search Suggestions

 MC3

-Dr. Zlatina Kostova will provide an overview of STS and burnout, explore their physiological and psychological impacts, and share concrete tools for recognizing, managing, and mitigating these effects.
-The session will include opportunities for interactive discussion and experiential self-care practices that participants can apply in both personal and professional contexts:
+Dr. Zlatina Kostova provides an overview of STS and burnout, explores their physiological and psychological impacts, and shares concrete tools for recognizing, managing, and mitigating these effects.
+The session includes interactive discussions, and experiential self-care practices that participants can apply in both their personal and professional contexts:

 00